Davospike/segpSPA/The_Process/SystemImplementation.md

 }
 ```

-At the beginning, we could not link the back end JSON file with the front end.
+At the beginning, we could not link the back-end JSON file with the front-end.
 This was due to an extra variable within the `options` called `optionR_F` or `optionF_T` that made it very hard to access the data.
 As shown below:

 ```typescript
 "options":